Alphaam/Capstone/README.md

 ## Progress Report for September 20th

 This week I focused on two things:
-1. Finding inspiration for what the installation space for my project will look like
+1. Finding inspiration for what the installation space for my project will look like.
-2. Continuing to research AR to find which execution of the technology is best suited for my research
+2. Continuing to research AR to find which execution of the technology is best suited for my research.

-1. In researching the look of my installation, I found that I am very, aesthetically, drawn to installations that incorporated ceiling to floor-length flowing textures.
-Examples of these installations are as seen below:
+1. In researching the look of my installation, I visited the exhibit in the art gallery on campus.
+I went in without any expectations and simply looking for whichever pieces will speak to me aesthetically.
+I found that I am very, aesthetically, drawn to installations that incorporated ceiling to floor-length flowing textures.
+Examples of these installations including the one in the art gallery space are as seen below:

  ![image](Sheetsinstallation.jpeg)
  ![image](Sheets2.jpg)
  ![image](sheets5.jpeg)

 I think that this structure of an installation works very well with the kind of animation that I am going to make.
 Seeing as my animation is going to be a story happening outdoors mainly with an enchanted forest feel, the flowing sheets aid to the aesthetics of the animation quite well.
 My current idea is having the animation that I make live on these sheets with the story spilling into the sheets next to each other in a way that takes the participant throughout the room following the story on their AR visualization device.
 I am going to experiment with this structure at a smaller scale in this coming week and see how attainable it is.

-Another structure in installations that I am very drawn to is holograms and other display items in glass/glass-like containers.
-Examples can be seen below:
+Additionally, the flowing sheets made me think of how to potentially represent natural elements within my final installations.
+I am slowly realizing I want to build a world that a participant can be immersed in and that I want this world to be the forest that my other bases her story abut a lizard in.
+The flowing sheets can be very useful in developing an outdoors feel when coupled with a fan and sound.
+With some sound engineering coupled with some fanning, I can make the space feel like it is being affected by the wind and in that way aid in the creation of this forest world.

+In the art gallery, I encountered a few pieces that made use of glass/glass-like materials and the illusion of 2D as 3D.
+I was very drawn to this and I wanted to explore the presentation of 2D content as 3D and it led me to holograms.
+Some content I was drawn to in my research including during my visit to the installation can be seen below:

  ![image](Glassbroom.jpeg)